 A flawless, fragrant dessert cobbler came out of the oven in no time.
 Try it.
 It’s a terribly forgiving recipe.
 You won’t have to worry whether it rises or not.
 The batter comes up to the top on its own and bakes over the fruit slices.
 Just mix everything by hand, pour the batter, the fruit slices and bake it quick.

-- 3 large pieces peeled, seeded and sliced fresh peaches
+- 3 whole large fresh ripe peaches peeled, seeded and sliced

 - 3/4 cup jackfruit syrup from can